DebugDotLog/Ostranauts-Ship-Importer/README.md

 Note:
 I recommend making sure your ship has valid metadata (make/model/year/origin/description) set in the ship editor before importing.
-It's possible there is an issue with Astronauts 0.14.0.15.
-Please report any you find as I investigate.

 This application requires .NET Desktop Runtime 8.x.
 https://dotnet.microsoft.com/en-us/download/dotnet/8.0